Bibb school board candidates tout community ties, classroom priorities

 Jonathan Fisher.
 Photo Courtesy Lanise Baer-Hudson.

 Fisher said he thinks the board can do better and has been “inconsistent” between raising taxes and keeping the superintendent accountable.
+He has made public comments at recent board meetings, including when the district uncovered a $5.5 million hole in its budget.

 “I think it’s time for new leadership,” he said.
 “You have people serving on the board that’s been there for 8-12 years, and instead of us going up and getting better in state rankings, we’re going down.”

-He also wants to hire an independent auditor to determine “where all our finances are going.”
-He wants to boost the teacher retention salary schedule and be “the most transparent person ever on the board.”
+He also said he believes teachers should have more discretion in how they teach and is interested in boosting the teacher retention salary schedule.
+He said he wants to hire an independent auditor to determine “where all our finances are going” and pledged to be “the most transparent person ever on the board.”

 “Until we get our fiscal responsibility in place, then we’re going to continue to have these problems,” he said.
-“We have to have people in there who are strong enough and strong-minded to look everyone on that board in the eye and say ‘no we cannot amend the budget, we don’t have enough information.’”
+“We have to have people in there who are strong enough and strong-minded to look everyone on that board in the eye and say ‘No, we cannot amend the budget, we don’t have enough information.’”

 Lisa Garrett-Boyd.
 Photo by Jason Vorhees / The Melody